 “While normally retailers may have encouraged slower browsing behavior, retailers should provide value-added service so that customers can make better decisions more quickly.”

 While everyone eagerly awaits resolution to the pandemic, this unprecedented challenge has awakened the importance of home.
 While home was once a place where families passed like ships in the night, home has been re-established as the center of our universes.
 Global travel and communal experiences were at the center of our economy.
 Today, home is the center.

-The pandemic shed light on the impact of our industry; helping people make their homes an outward reflection of themselves, a safe-haven for those they love, and a functional center for their lives.
+The pandemic shed light on the impact of the furniture industry; helping people make their homes an outward reflection of themselves, a safe haven for those they love, and a functional center for their lives.
 Homes became schools, offices, restaurants, gyms, and respites.
 Furniture, bedding, and appliances transform the functionality of spaces.
-As an industry, let’s affirm the value of our customers’ homes because even as people return to their new normal, they will remember the key role their spaces played when they needed them most.
+As the furniture industry, let’s affirm the value of our customers’ homes because even as people return to their new normal, they will remember the key role their spaces played when they needed them most.

 “Homeowners have a renewed appreciation of the flexibility of their home to accommodate new functions.”
 The Washington Post

 A Nation to Unite

 “40% of Americans say the 2020 election will impact which brands they shop.”
 Retail TouchPoints

 The US inaugurates a new President in January, concluding a polarizing election.
 What remains is a nation that is divided.
 Something the nation shares is the trying experience of navigating the COVID-19 pandemic.
 Retailers looking to unite their consumer base can focus on marketing themes and philanthropic initiatives that speak to shared experience.